Expected changes with Dropbox on File Provider

 • Existing packages will be updated to the new format the next time they are changed and synced.

-• New macOS packages can only be accessed on devices running Dropbox for macOS on File Provider.
+• New macOS packages can only be accessed on devices running Dropbox on File Provider.

-Some types of files aren't supported on Dropbox for macOS on File Provider.
+Some types of files aren't supported on Dropbox on File Provider.

 Dropbox files or folders not previously set to Make available offline may be automatically set to online-only when your hard drive is low on disk space.

-Some downloaded files won’t display as occupying disk space.
+Only files that are marked available offline will display as occupying disk space.

 • Opening an online-only file from the Dropbox desktop app downloads a file to your computer, but macOS won’t include these files when calculating occupied disk space.